greenthread/uc54-iotplatform-nodejs/README.md

-If you're like me and don't want to maintain a web server yourself but would rather receive your sensor data from Raspberry Pis and control your sensors via the Internet, a Cloud service might come to mind.
-This is an example of hooking up a PIR motion sensor on a Raspberry Pi with IBM IoT platform on Bluemix.
+Following application would use IBM IoT platform service to receive your sensor data from Raspberry Pi and notify user via the Internet.
+Example of hooking up a PIR motion sensor on a Raspberry Pi with IBM IoT platform on Bluemix is avialable in the connectRaspberryPi2IoTPlatform.txt document.

 This basic tutorial is composed of:
-1) Web Application in Node.JS, Express.JS, and Angular.JS: subscribes to
-Raspberry Pi for motion sensor data, implements REST APIs and renders the sensor data in the view.
+1) Web Application in Node.JS, Express.JS, and Angular.JS: subscribes to Raspberry Pi for motion sensor data, implements REST APIs and renders the sensor data in the view.

 For more details, check out the recipe below: